Dark chocolate avocado mousse has a not-so-secret ingredient—one that’s unique when it comes to desserts.

-Avocados occasionally get a bad rap because of the high fat content.
+Avocados occasionally get a bad rap because of the high-fat content.
 Sometimes I find myself wanting to scream to the rooftops “Don’t fear fat!”, especially the good kind.
 Most of us (no fault of our own) have been brainwashed by the media, friends, magazine articles, and even medical and nutrition professionals by the low-fat craze that hit us by storm in the 90’s.
-Well friends, the 90’s are over, and they want their avocados (and punk rock grunge T-shirts) back!
+Well, friends, the 90’s are over, and they want their avocados (and punk rock grunge T-shirts) back!

 The fat contained in the avocado is also considered heart healthy due to the balance of homocysteine by vitamins B6 and folic acid.
-Both of these B vitamins help regulate the amount of homocysteine levels (this is a good thing, as higher homocysteine levels are a risk factor for heart disease).
-These green beauties are also a “beauty” food as they contain high amounts of anti-inflammatory nutrientes, phytochemicals, antioxidants which help fight free radicals, not to mention vitamins and minerals which support hair, skin, and nails.
+Both of these B vitamins help regulate homocysteine levels (this is a good thing, as higher homocysteine levels are a risk factor for heart disease).
+These green beauties are also a “beauty” food as they contain high amounts of anti-inflammatory nutrients, phytochemicals, antioxidants which help fight free radicals, not to mention vitamins and minerals which support hair, skin, and nails.

 Back to this delicious recipe using the almighty avocado!
 This avocado mousse is a perfect display of the avocados subtle nature in flavor, as it plays back up to dark chocolate and contributes to the velvety, creamy, and thick texture of the mousse.